 Yellow Comet COs

 Kanbei: An extremist CO, Kanbei's forces are well trained and stronger than most COs.
 His intense training has given his forces a 20% offensive boost on all units at a cost of a 20% price increase.
 His COP, Morale Boost, gain a 20% offensive/defensive boost for the turn, while the SCOP, Samurai Spirit, continues the 20% offensive/defensive boost in addition to giving a 1.5 times multiplier on counterattack.
-This makes Kanbei's forces literally invincible for the turn.
 He achieves domination when his economy is up and running, making him prone to losing matches in the early game.
 However, once he moves past the early stages, he can control the battlefield with his superior forces.

 Sensei: A revered CO in his time, Sensei is a former paratrooper and an expert with infantry and copter proficiency.
-While his foot soldiers are not as strong as Sami's, his infantry does gain a 40% offensive boost and his copters gain a 50% offensive boost.
-His direct units on the ground do suffer a 10% deficiency, but his air unit collection remains at 100%.
-His paratrooper experience also allows his transports to have one extra tile of movement as well.
+While his foot soldiers are not as strong as Sami's, his infantry do gain a 40% offensive boost and his copters gain a 50% offensive boost.
+His direct units on the ground suffer a 10% combat deficiency, but the rest of his air force remains at 100%.
+His paratrooper experience also allows his transports to have one extra tile of movement.
 His COP, Copter Command, gives a 25% offensive boost to the battle copter and spawns infantry units at 9 HP on all free cities, while Airborne Assault, the SCOP, gives the same 25% offensive boost and spawns 9 HP mech units on all free cities.
 This para-drop can be used for quick cash or used to rebuff an attempt on the economy stream of any contested area.
-Copters at 175% offense can also dust away units and severely injured key ground units.
+Copters at 175% offense can also dust away units and severely injure key ground units.

 Green Earth COs

 Eagle: An air force specialist, Eagle has a strong air force that compliments his regular ground forces.
-His air units gain a 15% offensive boost, a 10% defensive raise in power, and burn two units of fuel less than standard air forces.
+His air units gain a 15% offensive boost, a 10% defensive boost, and burn two units of fuel less than standard air forces.
 This allows his helicopters to hover at a location indefinitely and allows bombers and fighters to stay in a hot zone longer.
 However, this comes at a 30% reduction in naval unit offense, making it very unwise for Eagle to pursue options in the sea.
 While Eagle's COP, Lightning Drive, boosts his air units to 30% offense and defense, his true trick and ultimate power reside in the SCOP, Lightning Strike, while allows all non-infantry units to have a second turn in addition to the air boost from the COP.
-This double turn can undoubtedly swing the tide in Eagle's favor, whether it be from pushing back an offensive attack, or continue the assault on the opponent.
+This double turn can undoubtedly swing the tide in Eagle's favor, whether it be from pushing back an offensive attack, or continuing an assault on his opponent.

 Drake: A calm captain, Drake excels when on the seas and when he is in command of a naval army.
 Drake's naval units benefit from an additional tile of movement and a 30% defensive boost.
 His ground forces are all at normal strength, however, his air units do take a 30% offensive cutback similar to Eagle's weakness.
 The one extra tile of movement on sea maps will be important for fast expanding out of the starting blocks and is important for outmaneuvering enemy forces at sea.
 His COP, Tsunami, does 1 damage to all enemy units on screen and causes all units affected to lose half of their fuel, and his SCOP, Typhoon forces the same fuel effect and 2 damage to all units instead of 1.
 The half fuel penalty can be extremely helpful in stopping advancing air units or slowing ground and sea forces and put a heavy emphasis on the enemy needing to refuel beleaguered forces lest they crash or sink due to lack of fuel.

-Jess: A gallant tank commander, Jess has a superior commanding ability for armored units she commands.
+Jess: A gallant tank commander, Jess has a superior commanding ability for the armored units she commands.
 Her armored ground units gain a 10% offensive boost, while her infantry, sea, and air units suffer a 10% offensive penalty, making her the only CO to have weaker infantry than most COs who pay full price for infantry.
 The extra damage capability of her ground forces means she can put a hurting on forces in the early game with artillery and tanks, then graduate up to mediums and neotanks and take complete control of the game.
 She is the only Green Earth CO to really have a good chance in combining all of the units in the game and be effective at the same time.
-Her COP, Turbo Charge, gives a 20% boost for armored units and refuels all units she commands, while her SCOP, Overdrive, continues the refueling ability and gives a 40% offensive boost, allowing her heavy combat units to eliminate most units in a single blast or at the most two.
+Her COP, Turbo Charge, gives a 20% boost for armored units and refuels all units she commands, while her SCOP, Overdrive, continues the refueling ability and gives a 40% offensive boost, allowing her heavy combat units to eliminate most units in just one or two devastating blasts.

 Black Hole COs

-Lash: A master of utilizing terrain, Lash's standard forces gain a 10% offensive boost per defensive star depending on the terrain.
+Lash: A master of utilizing terrain, Lash grants his standard forces gain a 10% offensive boost per defensive star depending on the terrain.
 This allows her to be extremely tough to push off of mountains and cities, since those properties give four and three stars of defensive, respectively.
-In a battle on open plains, roads, sea, and air however, Lash does not fair as well because of a lack of defense terrain in the area.
-Her COP, Terrain Tactics, drops movements cost for all units to one unless of snow, and her SCOP, Prime Tactics, again drops the movement costs and doubles the offensive and defensive bonuses of terrain defense, which can cause troops to be heavy entrenched and near invincible on mountains and cities.
+In a battle on open plains, roads, sea, and air, however, Lash does not fare as well because of a lack of defensive terrain in the area.
+Her COP, Terrain Tactics, drops movements cost for all units to one unless in snow, and her SCOP, Prime Tactics, again drops the movement costs and doubles the offensive and defensive bonuses of terrain defense, which can cause troops to be heavy entrenched and near invincible on mountains and cities.

 Adder: Another vanilla CO, Adder enjoys sneaking and slithering up to his opponents.
 His COP, Side-slip, gives an extra tile of movement for all units while his SCOP, Sidewinder, grants two tiles of movement for all units.
-Adder's biggest ability is that the charge bar to use either the COP or SCOP is the shortest of any CO, making this ability possible every few turns given an intense skirmish.
+Adder's biggest strength is that his charge bar to use either the COP or SCOP is the shortest of any CO, making it possible for him to use his abilities every few turns given intense skirmishing.

 Sturm: The leader of Black Hole, Sturm has all the makings of a top CO in the game.
-His troops start off with a 20% offensive boost and do not suffer any movement penalties, unless the battlefield has snowfall on it.
-Sturm is so powerful that he does not build up a CO, but only a SCOP called Meteor Strike, which pulls a meteor from space and falls on the highest concentration of enemy units based on price, damaging units in a diamond pattern and causes all units to be hit by the meteor to lose 8 HP.
-In addition, Sturm's forces gain a 20% offensive rise and 30% defensive boost, making him easily one of the cheapest COs in the entire game.
+His troops start off with a 20% offensive boost and do not suffer any movement penalties, except in snowfall.
+Sturm is so powerful that he does not build up a COP, but does have a SCOP called Meteor Strike, which pulls a meteor from space and drops it on the highest concentration of enemy units based on price, damaging units in a diamond pattern for -8 HP.
+In addition, Sturm's forces gain a 20% offensive rise and 30% defensive boost, making him easily the most bluntly powerful CO in the entire game.